juliocesarscheidt/github-api-project/README.md

-# Github API with GraphQL
+# Wrapper REST API for Github GraphQL API

 ## Up and Running